-Direct investments comprise 78% of the portfolio, while secondary investments make up 15% of JPEL's portfolio NAV.
+Direct investments comprise 75% of the portfolio, while secondary investments make up 16% of JPEL's portfolio NAV.

-As at 30 June 2020, primary investments comprised 5% of JPEL's portfolio while funded primaries made up 2% of JPEL's portfolio NAV.
+As at 30 June 2021, funded primaries comprised 5% of JPEL's portfolio while primary investments made up 4% of JPEL's portfolio NAV.

-Currently, buyout funds constitute approximately 79% of JPEL's portfolio.
+Currently, buyout funds constitute approximately 77% of JPEL's portfolio.
 Within this strategy, the majority of the Company's investments are with fund managers that focus on small to medium sized buyouts, which generally utilise less leverage.

-JPEL's exposure to venture capital and real estate stand at 8% in each category.
-JPEL maintains a 4% allocation to special situation funds which includes mezzanine, debt, turnaround and distressed funds.
-JPEL's exposure to infrastructure stands at 1%.
+JPEL's exposure to venture capital and real estate stand at 9% and 8%, respectively, in each category.
+JPEL maintains a 3% allocation to special situation funds which includes mezzanine, debt, turnaround and distressed funds.
+JPEL's exposure to infrastructure stands at 3%.

-1Based on 30 June 2020 market value of investments, percentages based on underlying fund-level values.
+1 Based on 30 June 2021 market value of investments, percentages based on underlying fund-level values.

-2 Fund classifications for buyout strategy are based on total fund commitments: Small: \$0 - \$500 million; Medium: \$500 - \$2,000 million; Large: \$2,000 million - \$5,000 million; Mega: over \$5,000 million.
+2 Fund classifications for buyout strategy are based on total fund commitments: Small: \$0 - \$500 million; Medium: \$500 - \$2,000 million; Large: \$2,000 million - \$5,000 million; and Mega: over \$5,000 million.
 Co-investments allocated by size of underlying sponsor fund.